winningproduct/learn-portal/README.md

 Rapidly respond to market conditions and learnings to sustain competive edge.
 Iteratively improve the product with improve , invent, or buy decisions aligning with business goals and timelines.
 #### Feature Usage Analysis
 - How can you calculate feature usage so that you are left with clear, actionable insights.
-#### Systems Monitoring
+#### Monitoring and Incident Management
-- How to monitor application health in order to analyse its operation and performance, and to detect and alert about possible errors.
+- Monitor system health, detect and alert about system malfunctions and failures.
+While exception monitoring deals with problems within the product, incident management deals with problems on the larger stack of software and hardware.
 #### Hot-fix Process #DeliveryProcess
 - Team and process arrangement to release an update to fix a critical or major error while maintaining SLA obligations in production.
 #### Inbound Marketing Plan